MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <p>The strucutre of this website was designed to be easily navagated through and easy to learn.
 I made sure that each page followed a similar structure but didn't comprimise the content that each page held.
 The following pages are within the structure of the site:</p>

 <ul>
-<li> A home Page = Basic information about the site, with an image of the building and a meet the team section.</li>
+<li> A home Page = Start button for the quiz and a contact button for users to access a contact form.</li>
-<li> A Services page = The services page offers an overview of the services offered by the resource center. </li>
+<li> A Contact page = The contact page allows users to send an email to the site owner to give feedback on the site. </li>
-<li> A gallery page = Offers the user a chance to see possible familiar faces taking part in local activites/ meetings.
-This page aims to encourage the user to want to partake in the activites/ events themselves.</li>
-<li> A Contact Page = Gives the user contact information and a google maps view of where the building is.
-There is also a contact form for a user to use to contact the comapny.</li>
+<li> The quiz Section = The quiz section is where the questions and answers are.
+The user has 4 answer options to choose from and depending on the answer (if correct or incorrect) the user an icon with the correct answer will show.
+If your answer is wrong an x will appear beside it.
+Also here, the user is able to dictate what question their on by the question counter at the bottom of the section.
+There is a timer at the top of the section that will count down from 20 seconds, and if it runs out it will disable the quiz and show the correct answer.</li>
+<li> The Results Page = Shows the user their score out of ten.
+It will also give the user the option of restarting the quiz or quiting it - taking them back to the start/home page.</li>
+<li> Also in the quiz there is an info section that goes over some rules that the user has to follow when going through the quiz.</li>

 <hr>